marc-jones/phd_thesis/content/05_discussion/01_chapter_summaries.md

 Changes to cis-regulatory elements represent a way by which the expression of genes can diverge[@force_preservation_1999].
 The expression profiles of *BnTFL1* were shown to correlate with the presence and absence of regions of sequence conservation with Arabidopsis *TFL1* downstream of the gene.
 These regions of sequence conservation occur in areas of downstream sequence identified as cis-regulatory elements in Arabidopsis[@serrano_mislata_separate_2016].
-The similarities between particular *BnTFL1* genes and the expression domains the regulatory elements define in Arabidopsis suggest conservation between how the *BnTFL1* genes and *TFL1* in Arabidopsis are regulated.
+The similarities between the expression profiles of particular *BnTFL1* genes and the expression domains the regulatory elements defined in Arabidopsis suggest conservation between how the *BnTFL1* genes and the *TFL1* in Arabidopsis are regulated.
 Although correlative, this analysis suggests that cis-regulatory element changes may represent an important driver of subfunctionalization in *B.\ napus*.
 It also highlights how studies dissecting regulatory elements in a model species can lead to insights in a crop.
-As the regulatory elements controlling more genes are elucidated to the level of *TFL1*[@serrano_mislata_separate_2016] it will be interesting to investigate whether the other cases of regulatory divergence observed in *B.\ napus* flowering time genes can be explained with regulatory element changes.
+As the regulatory elements controlling other genes are elucidated to the level of *TFL1*[@serrano_mislata_separate_2016] it will be interesting to investigate whether the other cases of regulatory divergence observed in *B.\ napus* flowering time genes can be explained with regulatory element changes.

 The results from analysis of *BnFD* sequence divergence demonstrate that determining gene divergence from expression data leads to an underestimation of the true divergence present.
 Sequence differences between *BnFD* homologues are predicted to alter dimerization affinities of BnFD proteins, resulting in certain BnFD dimers being more likely to occur than others.